wavefrontHQ/docs/pages/doc/query_language_metadata_functions.md

 ## Examples that Use zeroBasedNodeIndex

-When using any of the metadata function, you can extract a single element (node) from an existing source name, metric name, or point tag value and use the element as a new value.
+When using any of the metadata functions, you can extract a single element (node) from an existing source name, metric name, or point tag value and use the element as a new value.

 Nodes are indexed from left to right, starting with 0.
 A delimiter (".") separates the nodes.
 For example:
 * Sample metric: `vsphere.host.cpu.used.summation`